As an Amazon Associate I earn from qualifying purchases.

 In the case of stifado (stee-FAH-do), debate centers on the tomatoes and wine.
 Simple chopped tomatoes?
 Or tomato paste and crushed tomatoes?
 Red wine or white?
 Sweet or dry?
-I use both, largely because I live in Sacramento and have access to that Temple of Food known as Corti Bros. — and Darrell Corti carries the incomparable Greek sweet wine Mavrodaphne.
-Without Mavrodaphne my stifado is a shadow of itself, although you can use Port in a pinch.
+I use both, largely because I live in Sacramento and have access to the incomparable Greek sweet wine Mavrodaphne.
+Without Mavrodaphne my rabbit stifado is a shadow of itself, although you can use Port in a pinch.

 Stifado uses a lot of olive oil, so it is smooth going down.
 This moistens the rabbit as well, which is braised slowly until it is about to fall off the bone.
 You can pull the meat off the bone before serving, as I do, or just leave the pieces in the stew.
 The Greeks typically leave the pieces as-is.